RoryBecker/CodeRushPlugins/FAQ.md

 I will continue to link to the Community site for as long as there is useful content there.

 #### What about all the existing plugins?
-The short answer is.. nothing.
-They'll stay exactly where they are unless I discover a reason to change this.
+The short answer is..
+Nothing.
+In the short term they'll stay exactly where they are unless I discover a reason to change this.

-I'm inclined to move plugins to GitHub when work needs doing on a particular one.
+The longer answer is..
+If a plugin needs additional work, then I'd be inclined to move it's source to a new git repository (probably published on github)
+If I were to do this, then I would also move the Wiki page and any images and leave a forwarding link in it's place detailing where to find the plugin in future.
 I'd also be happy to move a plugin to github if someone else wanted to work on it in isolation.

-However some of those plugins were contributed by other people.
+However some of the plugins were not contributed by me, but by other people.
-When I make a git repository using code from an existing SVN project, I'll try to contact the original author.
+When considering moving a plugin to github, Whose code I did not originally write, I'll try to contact the original author to check with them about this.
-IMO the plugin should try to exist primarily in only one medium and so I'll be attempting to move plugins rather than copy them.
+This will either result in a clean move from SVN -> Git, or a split in the codebase of that plugin, which I will note in the SVN and github Wiki pages.

 #### So where should I go to find Updates and new Plugins?
 I think you've found it.
 I am hoping for this site to be the one stop shop for links to plugins of all kinds in many locations.